MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/prelude.md

 `CNOT(q1, q2)` is the same as `(Controlled X)([q1], q2)`.
 Since the `Controlled` functor allows for controlling on a register, we use the array literal `[q1]` to indicate that we want only the one control.

-The <xref:microsoft.quantum.primitive.ccnot> operation performs doubly-controlled NOT gate, sometimes also known as the Toffoli gate.
+The <xref:microsoft.quantum.intrinsic.ccnot> operation performs doubly-controlled NOT gate, sometimes also known as the Toffoli gate.
 It has signature `((Qubit, Qubit, Qubit) => Unit : Adjoint, Controlled)`.
 `CCNOT(q1, q2, q3)` is the same as `(Controlled X)([q1, q2], q3)`.

-The <xref:microsoft.quantum.primitive.swap> operation swaps the quantum states of two qubits.
+The <xref:microsoft.quantum.intrinsic.swap> operation swaps the quantum states of two qubits.
 That is, it implements the unitary matrix
 \begin{equation}
     \operatorname{SWAP} \mathrel{:=}